ibm-cloud-docs/openwhisk/pkg_event_streams.md

 The `/messaging/messageHubProduce` action is deprecated and will be removed at a future date.
 It is already removed in the Tokyo region.
 To maintain optimal performance, migrate your usage of the `/messaging/messageHubProduce` action to use a persistent connection when data is produced to {{site.data.keyword.messagehub}}/Kafka.
 {: deprecated}

-This package enables communication with [{{site.data.keyword.messagehub}}](https://www.ibm.com/cloud/event-streams-for-cloud) instances for publishing and consuming messages by using the native high-performance Kafka API.
+This package enables communication with [{{site.data.keyword.messagehub}}](https://www.ibm.com/cloud/event-streams-for-cloud){: external} instances for publishing and consuming messages by using the native high-performance Kafka API.

 ### Creating a trigger that listens to an {{site.data.keyword.messagehub}} instance
 {: #eventstreams_trigger}